Wanderers-Of-The-Rift/wotr-docs/src/builds/tutorial.md

  - POI chests and spawner: Every POI needs at least an amount of chests equal to its length, and 1 trial spawner.
  - When making a Chaos room, at least 1/3 of the doors must remain open.
 To close other doors, remove the jigsaw blocks.
 Do not fill the doorway with bedrock, this will be generated automatically.
+ - POIs should not have water on the edge of the structure, not even at the ground level layer.
+This is to prevent leakage when the floor the POI gets placed on is uneven.

 ### Spawning template
 On the build server, a template for every structure is provided, and placed in an appropriate location.
 To make locating this easy, Stable room templates are light gray, Unstable room templates